 6.1.3.11 Handling of APN based congestion control

 The network may detect and start performing the APN based congestion control when one or more APN congestion criteria as specified in 3GPP TS 23.060 [74] are met.
 The network may store an APN congestion back-off time on a per MS and congested APN basis.
-When APN based congestion control is active, the network may reject session management requests from UEs or deactivate existing PDP contexts as specified in 3GPP TS 23.060 [74].
+When APN based congestion control is active, the network may reject session management requests from UEs or deactivate existing PDP contexts with SM cause value #26 "insufficient resources".

-In the MS, backoff timers for APN congestion are started and stopped on a per APN basis.
+In the MS, session management timers T3396 for APN based congestion control are started and stopped on a per APN basis.

 6.1.3.12 Handling session management request for MS configured for dual priority